Deutsche capital boost puts banks' models in spotlight

-LONDON The sharp improvement in Deutsche Bank's (DBKGn.DE) capital ratio has revived debate about the role banks' own risk models play in deciding whether or not they have sufficient reserves.
+LONDON, Jan 31 The sharp improvement in Deutsche Bank's capital ratio has revived debate about the role banks' own risk models play in deciding whether or not they have sufficient reserves.

 This compared to a target of 7.2 percent and 8.5 percent by the end of this quarter.